YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 You should not ignore spreading redness, increasing warmth, pus, fever, worsening pain, thick wet scabs, open wounds, black tissue, sudden swelling, or a ridge that is becoming more obvious instead of softer.
 These signs do not all mean the same thing, but they all deserve a serious response.

-Black scabbing is especially important.
-Most scabs are harmless, but dark, painful, wet, expanding, or open areas require same day medical attention.
-I explain this separately in black scabbing after a hair transplant because rare complications should be handled calmly but quickly.
+Black scabbing deserves special attention.
+Most scabs are harmless, but dark, painful, wet, expanding, or open areas require same-day medical attention.
+Rare complications should be handled without panic, but quickly, especially when judging black scabbing after a hair transplant.

-Another warning sign is a clinic that refuses to look closely.
-A patient should not be left alone with a worrying scalp change and a one sentence answer.
+A clinic that refuses to look closely is another concern.
+A patient should not be left alone with a worrying scalp change and a one-sentence answer.
 The clinic should ask for timing, symptoms, photos, washing routine, medications, and whether the area is improving.

 If the skin has a raised line but no pain, no redness, and no discharge, it may not be urgent in the same way as infection.
-But it can still be cosmetically important.
+But it can still matter cosmetically.
 A surface texture problem near the frontal hairline can remain visible after hair grows.

-I also pay attention to psychological pressure.
-If the patient is repeatedly checking the scalp under harsh light, he may need reassurance and structure.
+Psychological pressure also matters.
+If the patient is repeatedly checking the scalp under harsh light, they may need reassurance and structure.
 But if the physical sign is real, reassurance should not become dismissal.

 How should a good clinic prevent this problem?

 The surgeon should understand the patient’s skin, hair caliber, donor capacity, recipient area needs, and future hair loss.
 If the plan is too aggressive, the scalp may pay the price.
-This is why I always come back to quality over quantity.
+The responsible graft number is not always the largest number.

 Naturalness is not only about hair direction.
 It is also about how the skin heals around the hair.
 A hairline can grow hair but still look artificial if the skin surface is uneven or the graft placement looks harsh.